anh-tong/anh-tong.github.io/_posts/2021-10-03-white-noise-theory.md

 title: White Noise Theory
 date: 2021-09-06
 description: An introduction of white noise theory
+bibliography: white-noise.bib
 ---

 ### Introduction
-Recently, I have picked up some background of white noise theory after ready this paper <d-cite>multifractional</d-cite>.
+Recently, I have picked up some background of white noise theory after ready this paper <d-cite key="multifractional"></d-cite>.
 White noise theory developed by Hida generalizes the white noise in functional views.

 Starting from a classical results for a Browian montion, $$B_t$$, the following holds